xiaozhuyfk/parallel/docs/_posts/2017-5-10-Final-Writeup.md

 #### Distributed Question-Relation Similarity Computation
-Given the large amount of triplets to be searched, it provided our group sufficient motivation to distribute the computation to multiple nodes across the network.
+Given the large amount of Freebase triples to be searched, it provided our group sufficient motivation to distribute the computation to multiple nodes across the network.
 Each query request can be packaged and sent to a pool of workers, such that data-parallelism can be leveraged upon.
 In order to achieve this goal, we eventually decided the following structure:

 <div style="text-align:center">
 <img src="https://xiaozhuyfk.github.io/parallel/images/model.png" />